-- Cash flow and purchasing control.
-We developed and implemented cash flow reporting and purchasing controls for a company that had been acquired out of an insolvency process. - Cash collection support.
-(1) Rapidly deploying collections teams to collect over \$500m in cash, plus robust analytics for management to manage performance; accelerated and increased cash collections by 30% in just five weeks. - Accessing government funding.
-For Brexit, we rapidly processed c.3,000 applications from businesses for 'customs intermediary' government grants to support EU Exit preparations - Cash forecast modelling.
-Short term cash forecasting models to inform measures to liquidate excess inventory and reassess production. - Manage FX uncertainty.
-Identified opportunities and mitigated cash impacts and arranged new facilities with lenders caused by FX volatility on cash-flows, key metrics and derivatives. - Payment control and monitoring support.
-We rapidly deployed a framework to control the flow of outgoing payments, based on an assessment of supply chain risk and supplier criticality.
+- Cash flow and purchasing control we developed and implemented cash flow reporting and purchasing controls for a company that had been acquired out of an insolvency process. - Cash collection support rapidly deploying collections teams to collect over \$500m in cash, plus robust analytics for management to manage performance; accelerated and increased cash collections by 30% in just five weeks. - Accessing urgent funding supporting a global events organiser as a result of the cancellation of a major international event due to the COVID-19 crisis - Cash forecast modelling short term cash forecasting models to inform measures to liquidate excess inventory and reassess production. - Manage FX uncertainty identified opportunities and mitigated cash impacts and arranged new facilities with lenders caused by FX volatility on cash-flows, key metrics and derivatives. - Payment control and monitoring support we rapidly deployed a framework to control the flow of outgoing payments, based on an assessment of supply chain risk and supplier criticality.